Chevalley formula for anti-dominant weights in the equivariant $K$-theory of semi-infinite flag manifolds: Introduction.

 for $i \in I$ and $w \in W$.
 In particular, if $\vpi_{i}$ is a minuscule weight, then (see \S\ref{subsec:minu})

 where $\tbmax{w}{I \setminus \{i\}}{v}$ denotes the quantum version of the Deodhar lift (see Proposition~\ref{prop:tbmax}) and $\wt (w \Rightarrow v)$ is the (quantum) weight of a directed path from $w$ to $v$ in the quantum Bruhat graph (see \eqref{eq:wtdp}).
-On the basis of the $\BC[P]$-module isomorphism (established in \cite{Kat18}) from $qK_{H}(G/B)$ onto $K_{H}(\bQG)$, which respects quantum multiplication in $qK_{H}(G/B)$ and tensor products in $K_{H}(\bQG)$ and sends each Schubert class in $qK_{H}(G/B)$ to the corresponding semi-infinite Schubert class in $K_{H}(\bQG)$, we can deduce from the Monk formula \eqref{eq:Monk} a conjectural Monk formula (\cite[Conjecture~17.1]{LeP07}) in the quantum $K$-theory of the flag manifold $G/B$, which is also described in terms of the quantum Bruhat graph; the details will appear in a subsequent paper.
+Based on the $\BC[P]$-module isomorphism (established in \cite{Kat1} and \cite{Kat3}) from $QK_{H}(G/B)$ onto $K_{H}^{\prime}(\bQG)$, which respects the quantum multiplication in $QK_{H}(G/B)$ and the tensor product in $K_{H}^{\prime}(\bQG)$ and which sends each (opposite) Schubert class in $QK_{H}(G/B)$ to the corresponding semi-infinite Schubert class in $K_{H}^{\prime}(\bQG)$, we immediately obtain from formula \eqref{eq:Monk} the corresponding formula for the quantum multiplication in $QK_{H}(G/B)$.
+Moreover, a conjectural Monk formula (\cite[Conjecture~17.1]{LeP07}) in $QK_{T}(G/B)$, which is described in terms of the quantum alcove model, follows from this formula (see \cite{LNS} for details).
+Also, for the torus-equivariant quantum $K$-group of partial flag manifolds of minuscule type, we can deduce (see \cite{KoNS}) from formula \eqref{eq:minu} an explicit formula describing the quantum multiplication (cf. \cite{BCMP} in the case of cominuscule type).

-Here we should mention that our formula \eqref{eq:PC2} can be thought of as a semi-infinite analog of the corresponding formula in \cite{LeSh14} for the torus equivariant $K$-theory for Kac-Moody thick flag manifolds (see also \cite{GR04} for the finite-dimensional case), though our proof is quite different from the one by them and is much more difficult; this is mainly because an ordinary induction argument using a string property of Demazure-like subsets does not suffice in our case in contrast to the case of Kac-Moody thick flag manifolds.
+Our formula \eqref{eq:PC2} can also be thought of as a semi-infinite analog of the corresponding formula in \cite{LeSh14} in the torus-equivariant $K$-theory for Kac-Moody thick flag manifolds (see also \cite{GR04} for the finite-dimensional case), though our proof is quite different from the one by them and is much more difficult; this is mainly because an ordinary induction argument using a string property of Demazure-like subsets does not suffice in our case in contrast to the case of Kac-Moody thick flag manifolds.